redux-form/redux-form/README.md

 #### Hot Reloading

 When used in conjunction with [React Hot Loader](https://github.com/gaearon/react-hot-loader), you can modify your components, rebuild your app and immediately see your changes ***without losing your form data***.
-This may seem trivial, but the minutes of refilling out forms in a develomnet environment really add up.
+This may seem trivial, but the minutes of refilling out forms in a development environment really add up.

 #### Stateless Components